Cruising to the Cyclades

 Departure Airport - Kos Island International Airport (Hippocrates)

-Disembarkation in Kos Harbour on June 2nd is at 09:00.
-We will arrange local transfers from Kos airport on May 19th and to Kos Airport on the first and last day of the tour.
+Disembarkation in Kos Harbour is around 09:00.
+We will arrange local transfers from Kos Airport and to Kos Airport on the first and last day of the tour.

 Please note: Flights are subject to change.
 Please contact the airline for exact details.

 If you prefer to book with a travel agent, we are happy to recommend specialists in a number of countries around the world, please contact our office for more details.